wmsauve/GwentClone/README.md

 Work on Medic.
 Need to add functionality to cancel button so that people can decide not to continue playing a medic.
 ## Server Logic
 Playing multi stage cards like medic should be a single client rpc call, not multiple calls in a loop.
+## Refactor Code
+Create a method to create the card struct that is converted to JSON since the logic will expand.
+Rename it from CardToClient.

 # Known Major Bugs
 ## Mulligan bug